-When Apple removed the traditional 3.5mm headphone jack from the iPhone 7 and the iPhone 7 Plus, opinion was divided.
+When Apple removed the traditional 3.5mm headphone jack from the iPhone 7 and the iPhone 7 Plus in 2016, it divided opinion.
 What was the point of removing the audio jack?
 And what's so good about the Lightning connection?

 When did Apple introduce the Lightning port?